tdiede/barebones-twitter/README.md

 }
 ```

-*NOTE: Because a user must be logged in to post a message associated with their account, and existing in-memory users do not have passwords saved (would be hashed), please first register, then log in, and note what your user_id is in order to post a tweet.*
+*NOTE: Because a user must be logged in to post a message associated with their account, and existing in-memory users do not have passwords saved (would be hashed), please first register, then log in, and note what your user.id is in order to post a tweet.*

 <br>